toggledbits/ezmqtt/README.md

 * `ezmqtt/tele/device/<device-id>/item/<item-name>`
 * `ezmqtt/tele/item/<item-id>`

 The reason for two equivalent messages is simply to give the end-user choice.
-It's harder to wrangler with IDs, and item IDs can be problematic if the device is reinventoried/reconfigured and the items purged and recreated.
+It's harder to wrangle with the large number of item IDs (even just discovering them), and item IDs can be problematic if the device is reinventoried/reconfigured and the items purged and recreated (they change).
 It may seem inconsistent in the first topic to use item name with device ID rather than device name, but device names are not stable references to a device (you can change the name, wrecking your code/rules/conditions).
 Since device IDs are stable and far fewer in number than item IDs, this was deemed an acceptable, perhaps even desirable, trade-off.

 When a device changes (i.e. its name, reachability, etc.), the `ezmqtt/tele/device` topic is published by *ezmqtt*.
 The payload is an object containing the full device data as reported by the hub, extended to include the current value of all items associated with the device (an object under the `items` key within the payload).